 The AAUP has reorganized into three interlocked entities under one AAUP umbrella: the AAUP (a professional association), the AAUP-CBC (a labor union), and the AAUP Foundation (a foundation).

-This change will better align our legal status with our evolving activities, our evolving membership, and our ambitious aims for future programs and services.
+This change better aligns our legal status with our evolving activities, our evolving membership, and our ambitious aims for future programs and services.

 For years the AAUP discussed restructuring to meet the changing needs of the Association’s members.
 In 2004, a restructuring task force was formed to develop a plan to reorganize the Association.
 That plan recommended that the AAUP, then a public charity, separate into three interconnected entities with the common purpose of working in support of AAUP’s mission and foundational principles.
 At the 2008 Annual Meeting, the AAUP membership, the AAUP Council, and the AAUP Collective Bargaining Congress Executive Committee all approved the plan to reorganize into the three related entities.
 In January 2009, AAUP submitted to the IRS a private letter ruling request (PLR) seeking tax guidance on the restructuring plan.
 Over the last few years, the AAUP has submitted a series of revised letters to the IRS about the restructuring plan and clarifying the relationships between the three entities of the AAUP enterprise.
 In February 2012, the IRS finally issued its PLR, making it possible for AAUP to move forward with restructuring into three entities.
 As of January 1, 2013, the restructuring is complete!
 The AAUP enterprise now consists of 1) the AAUP, a professional membership association that will look and act similarly to the previous AAUP; 2) the AAUP-CBC, a labor union; and 3) the AAUP Foundation, a public charity.